-Boundaries ensure that our behavior is appropriate and keep us from offending others.
+Boundaries ensure that our behavior is appropriate and keeps us from offending others.
 When we have healthy boundaries, we also know when we are being abused.
 A person without boundaries will not know when someone is physically, emotionally, or intellectually violating them.

-This phenomenon is common to codependents in general and adult children of alcoholics in particular, which may account for why so many tend to remain in abusive situations.
+This phenomenon is common to codependents in general and adult children of abuse &/or chemically dependent families in particular, which may account for why so many tend to remain in abusive situations.

-Developing boundaries is a core issue for codependents in recovery and nowhere is this more dramatically illustrated than in adult children of alcoholics.
+Developing boundaries is a core issue for codependents in recovery and nowhere is this more dramatically illustrated than in adult children of abuse &/or chemically dependent families.
 They need to understand and develop boundaries in order to fully recover and claim their identities.